 An arteriole is a very small artery that leads to a capillary.
 Arterioles have the same three tunics as the larger vessels, but the thickness of each is greatly diminished.
 The critical endothelial lining of the tunica intima is intact.
 The tunica media is restricted to one or two smooth muscle cell layers in thickness.
 The tunica externa remains but is very thin (see Figure 3).

-A capillary is a microscopic channel that supplies blood to the tissues themselves, a process called perfusion.
+A capillary is a microscopic channel that supplies blood to the tissues themselves.
 Exchange of gases and other substances occurs in the capillaries between the blood and the surrounding cells and their tissue fluid (interstitial fluid).
-The diameter of a capillary lumen ranges from 5–10 micrometers; the smallest are just barely wide enough for an erythrocyte to squeeze through.
-Flow through capillaries is often described as microcirculation.
+The diameter of a capillary lumen is just barely wide enough for an erythrocyte to squeeze through.

 The most common type of capillary, the continuous capillary, is found in almost all vascularized tissues.
 Continuous capillaries are characterized by a complete endothelial lining with tight junctions between endothelial cells.
-Although a tight junction is usually impermeable and only allows for the passage of water and ions, they are often incomplete in capillaries, leaving intercellular clefts that allow for exchange of water and other very small molecules between the blood plasma and the interstitial fluid.
 Substances that can pass between cells include metabolic products, such as glucose, water, and small hydrophobic molecules like gases and hormones, as well as various leukocytes.
-Continuous capillaries not associated with the brain are rich in transport vesicles, contributing to either endocytosis or exocytosis.
-Those in the brain are part of the blood-brain barrier.
-Here, there are tight junctions and no intercellular clefts, plus a thick basement membrane and astrocyte extensions called end feet; these structures combine to prevent the movement of nearly all substances.

-A fenestrated capillary is one that has pores (or fenestrations) in addition to tight junctions in the endothelial lining.
-These make the capillary permeable to larger molecules.
-The number of fenestrations and their degree of permeability vary, however, according to their location.
+A fenestrated capillary is one that has pores (or fenestrations) that make the capillary permeable to larger molecules.
 Fenestrated capillaries are common in the small intestine, which is the primary site of nutrient absorption, as well as in the kidneys, which filter the blood.
 They are also found in the choroid plexus of the brain and many endocrine structures, including the hypothalamus, pituitary, pineal, and thyroid glands.

 A sinusoid capillary (or sinusoid) is the least common type of capillary.
 Sinusoid capillaries are flattened, and they have extensive intercellular gaps and incomplete basement membranes, in addition to intercellular clefts and fenestrations.
-This gives them an appearance not unlike Swiss cheese.
 These very large openings allow for the passage of the largest molecules, including plasma proteins and even cells.
 Blood flow through sinusoids is very slow, allowing more time for exchange of gases, nutrients, and wastes.
 Sinusoids are found in the liver and spleen, bone marrow, lymph nodes (where they carry lymph, not blood), and many endocrine glands including the pituitary and adrenal glands.
-Without these specialized capillaries, these organs would not be able to provide their myriad of functions.
-For example, when bone marrow forms new blood cells, the cells must enter the blood supply and can only do so through the large openings of a sinusoid capillary; they cannot pass through the small openings of continuous or fenestrated capillaries.
-The liver also requires extensive specialized sinusoid capillaries in order to process the materials brought to it by the hepatic portal vein from both the digestive tract and spleen, and to release plasma proteins into circulation.

 Metarterioles and Capillary Beds